 Coulthard would repeat the feat in 2000 after starting from fourth on the grid, managing to nurse a failing gearbox home just one and a half seconds ahead of his team-mate Mika Hakkinen.

-Lewis Hamilton won the British Grand Prix in 2014, 2015 and 2016 in his dominant Mercedes car but it is his first win at Silverstone in 2008 which is regarded as his best.
+Lewis Hamilton won the British Grand Prix in 2014, 2015, 2016 and 2017 with Mercedes, but it is his first win at Silverstone in 2008 which is regarded as his best.

 The 2008 Grand Prix began in wet conditions, with Hamilton’s team-mate Heikki Kovalainen on pole.
 Hamilton moved from fourth to second in the first corner and battled for the lead, with the two McLarens almost colliding in the process.
 Mark Webber, who had impressed in Qualifying to be on the front row of the grid, spun on the first lap.
 Hamilton eventually made it past his team-mate on Lap 5, and from there extended his lead to 68 seconds, making his eventual win the largest victory margin in thirteen years.